![]() |

 VIEWING; please note that lots can normally be viewed in our

 shop during the one week prior to the auction.
-It is sometimes
+It is

-to view auction lots outside the normal times, but this must be by
+sometimes possible to view auction lots outside the normal times,

 BID FORM - Sale Date 21 June 2010